RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_Thresholds.md

     1.  **We would know that any Enterprise with the number of CVEs would be represented in those plots**
     2. In other words, Monte Carlo Simulation for a Typical Enterprise

+!!! warning

+    - Random sampling is used here to create the samples.
+    - The distribution of counts of EPSS values for a typical enterprise won't be a random distribution i.e. the counts of CVEs with high EPSS values will be higher.
+    - But the % change in EPSS scores between EPSS score 0.9 and 0.1 is consistent with the examples above.

 !!! abstract "Recipe"